brilee/modern-descartes-v2/essays/technical/research_code.md

 ## Keeping track of code

 Another strength of the three-tier codebase is centralization of code.
 Centralization creates a single source of truth, encourages core code reuse, and streamlines workflows.
 It's important enough that the sole purpose of the Experimental directory is to discourage the creation of private codebases.
-Google Drive and your laptop's hard drive count as private codebases, in this reckoning.
+A Colab notebook on Google Drive or an unpushed git branch on your laptop's hard drive count as private codebases, in this reckoning.
 Ultimately, a shared codebase is a foundation for shared progress and learning.

 In the absence of centralization, many inefficiencies arise.
 If you haven't struggled to recover the precise version of some notebook that generated figure 4 in your paper, which Reviewer 2 is now critiquing, then have you really done research?
 What about haggling with your IT department's privacy lawyers to try and salvage a python notebook from a former intern's returned laptop?